Master of Engineering (Civil with Business)

 Industry and research subjects

-Work alongside our world-leading civil engineering researchers in our Infrastructure Engineering Capstone Subject.
+Work alongside our world-leading civil engineering researchers in our Engineering Capstone subjects.
 Take on an industry partnered project, or pursue your own exploratory research.
 You’ll have the opportunity to present the findings to the public at our annual engineering showcase, the Endeavour Engineering and IT Exhibition.

 Integrated design subjects